 In our classes, we often talk about the concept of a “do-over,” as in “Ooof, that sounded harsh; I’m sorry, can I have a do-over?”
 Hitting the rewind button is important for several reasons:

 There is no script for this place that we’re in right now; we’ve never been here before.
 Consider adopting a mantra; perhaps this one that we recommend using with kids: “We’ve done hard things before, we’ll get through this.”
 Most of all, let’s be kind to ourselves; we’re in this together, and we’re doing the best we can right now.

 It’s easy to feel like we’re the only ones having challenging experiences with our kids — especially now when we’re feeling isolated.
 We can assure you, all parents are on a journey, and we’re more alike than different.
-Join an October Master Class, connect with other parents, and get the support you need.
+Join a 4-week Master Class, connect with other parents, and get the support you need.

 Parent Encouragement Program

 10100 Connecticut Ave.